 Last week I had a couple of rather unsavoury experiences that have really got me thinking.
 Common sense tells me it’s always wise to let the dust settle before broaching a topic that’s really touched a nerve, but I’m getting this one out now because I really dislike the festering feeling I’ve been left with.

-I’m not going to go into any massive details, not least because it’s fairly niche and not hugely interesting to others, but twice last week I got the sharp end of a few tongues for ‘being judgemental’.
-And it really, really fucked me off.
+I’m not going to go into any major details, not least because it’s fairly niche and not hugely interesting to others, but twice last week I got the sharp end of a few tongues for ‘being judgemental’.
+And it really, really pissed me off.

 Now, this is not a personal whinge about what others think of me.
-Honestly, I knew I was correct in what I’d said and couldn’t give a galloping shite for the opinions of those I barely know.
+Honestly, I knew I was correct in what I’d said and couldn’t care less about the opinions of those I barely know.
 No, this is more of an open question that I hope we can start asking ourselves more often.

 Why is the notion of judgement so dirty?